Rich627/Order_Machine/README.md

+I learn Xamarin,C#,front-end,back-end.
-This is my project that I written in second grade with Xamarin This app can be used in our school's resaturant.
+This is my project whick is written by me and other 2 classmates in second grade.
+This app can be used in our school's resaturant.